nauk17/nauk17.github.io/_posts/2020-10-15-my-choices-about-career.md

 Recently, I had been decided what kind of software industry field which should be followed.
 Humm, there are many choices and it makes me confusing.
 Back in the past, when I was a college freshman, at this time and also the first time, I was approached the concept of software in a real working environment that is the backend, frontend, database design,...And during college time, I tried the mobile field with IOS using Swift, the challenge myself with Machine Learning.
 Finally, in the current time, I will concentrate totally on building my backend skills.
 Reveal a litle, blockchain is a target field in my future tunnel :D.

-In this post, I am willing to show my path to Backend and my programming language which I choose is Golang...that's great!
+In this post, I am willing to show my programming language which I choose is Golang...that's great!

 ## First step...Choosing a programming language
 Ahw, nothing to say about this, you can find Golang strengths by searching in Google...At first glance, it has simple syntax, strong concurrency, and support by Google.